Carnot battery

-The concept of Carnot batteries also covers technologies that have been developed previously, such as pumped thermal energy storage and liquid air energy storage.

 Background

 In the transition to low-carbon energy systems, the penetration of variable renewable energy in electrical energy systems increases, and this also increases the need for energy storage.
 Currently, most of the new installed energy storage capacity comes from electrochemical batteries, such as lithium-ion batteries.
 This type of battery is suitable for short-term storage but may not be economical for longer durations due to its high energy capacity costs.

 Thermal energy storage can store energy in inexpensive materials, such as water, rocks, and salts.
 Therefore, the cost for large-scale systems (e.g. gigawatt hours) can be lower than the cost of electrochemical batteries.

-Energy Storage Annex 36 - Carnot Batteries is a working group under the Energy Conservation and Energy Storage (ECES) programme, which is part of a Technology Collaboration Programme (TCP) under the International Energy Agency (IEA).